-- Click Start > Programs > Intel PROSet Wireless > WiFi Connection Utility. - Right-click the Taskbar icon right corner of your Windows Desktop to open the Taskbar menu.
-Click Configure WiFi. - Double-click the Taskbar icon.
+- Click Start > Programs > Intel PROSet Wireless > WiFi Connection Utility. - Right-click the Taskbar icon open the lower right corner of your Windows Desktop to open the Taskbar menu.
+Click Configure WiFi. - · Double-click the Taskbar icon.

 To close the WiFi connection utility from the main window, use one of the following: